 During Ramazan, a special bread becomes available (called Ramazan Pidesi) which is large, round and sprinkled with black cumin seeds.
 These make great bases for French bread style pizza.

 Supermarkets will also sell Ramazan hampers stocked with certain foods.
 These are frequently given as gifts by employers to their staff.

 Ramazan in Fethiye

-Last year the Belediye prepared for Ramazan by cleaning the mosques and delivering five thousand Ramazan boxes (Ramazan Paketleri) to the elderly and needy in 41 districts of Fethiye.
+The Belediye prepare for Ramazan by cleaning the mosques and delivering Ramazan boxes (Ramazan Paketleri) to the elderly and needy in the districts of Fethiye.

 During Ramazan there will be İftar Çadırı, (İftar Tents) attracting vast numbers of local people.
 These are usually funded by local religious charities, the Fethiye Muftuluğu (Provincial Mufti Office) the municipality and local businesses.

 The municipality sometimes organizes Ramazan events, although last year they were organized by the Erasta Shopping Centre.